Design PhD 2023 Summer School

 Politecnico di Milano

-The programme and the open lectures are based on the Central European Summer Time (CEST)
+The programme and the open talks are based on the Central European Summer Time (CEST)